 A Visit to the Archaeological Park of Siracusa, Sicily

 As faith, luck, and history would have it, two of the most significant ancient archaeological sites from both Greek and Roman history are situated adjacent to one another in the northwest corner of Siracusa.
-The Neapolis Archaeological Park of Siracusa contains not one, but two ancient theaters that combine to make this one of the greatest archaeological sites in all of Italy.
+The Neapolis Archaeological Park of Siracusa contains the stunning Greek Theatre as well as the Roman Amphitheater that combine to make this one of the greatest archaeological sites in all of Italy.

 Plan on at least 2 to 3 hours to visit both theaters and the quarry.
 Be sure to hang onto your ticket when going from one theater to the other.